 - Start gaming!
 You can now game safely online!

 - Download a VPN.
-I recommend NordVPN because its speeds are more than fast enough for fast-paced shooter games and it unblocks so many streaming apps (plus you can try it free for 30 days).
+I recommend ExpressVPN because its speeds are more than fast enough for fast-paced shooter games and it unblocks so many streaming apps (plus you can try it risk-free for 30 days).